 Finding The Right Loan For You

 What’s next after checking your credit?
 Determining what type of loan will be the best for your credit situation.
-Again, as with fixing any errors on your credit report, you can do this yourself, or you can get help in finding a trusted lender who is willing to work with someone who has bad credit.
-There’s also help available if you’re just not sure what sort of loan might be right for you.
+Again, as with fixing any errors on your credit report, you can do this yourself, or you can get help in finding a trusted loan lender who is willing to work with someone who has bad credit.
+There’s also help available if you’re just not sure what sort of loan lender might be right for you.

 For people with bad credit, many find that it’s easier to qualify for a secured loan.
-This loan type means that you put up collateral in order to borrow money from a lender.
+This loan type means that you put up collateral in order to borrow money from a loan lender.
 Secured loans aren’t without risk; for example, while a lender may approve your loan request based on your collateral, if you’re unable to keep up with the loan payments, you may lose that property.
 If you own a home or an apartment and have equity, you could borrow against that equity.

 You could also use a car you own free and clear as collateral, or, if you’ve paid off a large portion of your car loan, you may be able to obtain a car title loan.
 Like with using a home you own as collateral, using a car you own, or the car title, comes at the risk of losing the car should you be unable to make payments.

-In addition to the type of loan that works best for your financial situation, you should also consider whether or not taking out the loan will benefit your credit.
+In addition to the type of loan that works best for your financial situation, you should also consider whether or not taking out the loan will improve your bad credit.
 Unless you have an immediate need for the money (such as an emergency), it may be better off in the long run for you to focus on improving your credit.
 If you do need to obtain financing, make sure that whatever loan you apply for will be reported to the credit bureaus.
 You want to have this information be recorded as a part of your credit history, which, in turn, should help to improve your scores.